Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter01.rst

 The two figures illustrate a useful naming convention: all interface names start with the letter "X".

 The developer's guide notation leaves out information about the properties managed by the services.
-Also, the services webpages at the LibreOffice site don't use the guide’s notation.
+Also, the services web pages at the LibreOffice site don't use the guide’s notation.

 The URLs for these pages are somewhat difficult to remember.
 The best thing is to use my |dsearch|_ tool to find them.